SunannnSun/damm/README.md

-# Dirichlet Process Mixture Model (Parallel Implementation)
+# Directionality-aware Mixture Model(Parallel Implementation)

-This module consists of the parallel implementation of Dirichlet process Mixture model(DPMM) that has been optimized for real-time learning performance.
+This module consists of the parallel implementation of Directionality-aware Mixture Model(DAMM) that has been optimized for real-time learning performance.
 Given a set of demonstration trajectories, this module performs unsupervised learning of Gaussian mixture models that best describe the structure of provided data.
 In addition to the general clustering purposes, this module serves as an intermediate step in the pipeline of learning a Dynamical system-based motion policies from data, and the learned model will proceed to be optimized in the linear parameter varying(LPV) learning of a dynamical system.

 ---